mehedi807/Bookstore/README.md

 # Bookstore - A MERN Stack Web Application

-Welcome to **Bookstore**, a full-stack CRUD (Create, Read, Update, Delete) web application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+**Bookstore**, a full-stack CRUD (Create, Read, Update, Delete) web application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
 This is my first MERN project, and it serves as a simple yet functional bookstore management system.

 ## Features